-Institution-based scholarships awarded for a student's participation with a designated athletic team.
+Institution-based scholarships may be awarded for a student's participation with a designated athletic team.
 Athletes should contact the Athletic Director or the appropriate coach for forms and information.
 Athletic awards are available for men in football, soccer, basketball, baseball, lacrosse, wrestling, track, and cross-country, marching band, and cheer/dance team; and for women in volleyball, soccer, basketball, softball, lacrosse, track, cross-country, marching band, and cheer/dance team.
-The scholarships are renewable provided the student continues to be an active participant of the team and is meeting Satisfactory Academic Progress (SAP) requirements.
-Discontinued participation in the specified athletic program for which the student is receiving an athletic award will result in the student forfeiting access to the athletic award.
+The scholarships are renewable provided the student continues to be an active participant of the team's competition activities and is meeting Satisfactory Academic Progress (SAP) requirements.